Connick v. Myers: Before the Court

 Connick petitioned the Supreme Court for certiorari.
 In 1982 the Court granted the request.
 Strickler "had this sinking feeling", when he heard the news, since it meant at least four justices disagreed with the district court; likewise, Wessel said he knew Connick would win.
 The American Civil Liberties Union and National Education Association filed amicus curiae briefs for Myers urging affirmance.
 Oral arguments were held in November.

 The justices' questions to both were primarily focused on clarifying the facts of the case and distinguishing it from the precedent cases.
 They focused on the sequence of events, and whether Gordon had properly balanced the two interests at stake.

-Wessel took issue with the idea that Myers' assignment could seriously be a matter of public interest. "[C]ertainly the public is not interested in which assistant district attorney worked in Section A or Section I of the criminal district court."
+Wessel took issue with the idea that Myers's assignment could seriously be a matter of public interest. "[C]ertainly the public is not interested in which assistant district attorney worked in Section A or Section I of the criminal district court."
 Not even the question asking if ADAs had felt pressured to work on Connick's campaigns, which he described as "thrown in", were of public interest, he argued, since they were not civil service positions.

 Strickler challenged Wessel's insistence that Myers had been fired for her refusal to accept the transfer.
 Gordon had found differently, he said, because the record did not suggest that she had done so, and that she was planning to accept it.
 "Since the petitioner cannot really do anything with those facts," he said, "he urges this Court to hold as a matter of law that the content of this questionnaire was so totally devoid of value as to be per se unfit for protection under the First Amendment."
 William Rehnquist asked him if the public interest argument would have covered the questionnaire had it been limited only to the question of whether the respondent trusted Connick's four lieutenants.
 Strickler noted in reply that none of them had said that impacted their working relationship with Myers.
 Connick, he added later, hadn't even consulted her immediate supervisor before firing her.